garybgenett/gary-os/README.md

   * Current
     * [gentoo/_funtoo.kits]
-    * [ego_commit_hack.patch] in [gentoo/overlay/]
   * Initial
-    * [Funtoo Ego submission]
+    * [Funtoo Ego submission] ([ego_commit_hack.patch] in [gentoo/overlay/])

-There is a precedence conflict, though, in that the [meta-repo] tree needs to be set before installing the modified version of Ego.
-As such, GaryOS continues to use [gentoo/_funtook.kits] for the initial build.

-The [gentoo/_funtoo.kits] script also has two advantages over Ego.
+The [gentoo/_funtoo.kits] script has two important advantages over Ego.

-  1. Can run directly on Git repositories, whereas Ego requires a Funtoo install
+  1. It can run directly on Git repositories without requiring a Funtoo install
-  2. Kits repositories are stored in Git rather than the [meta-repo] tree
+  2. Kits repositories are stored in '.git' rather than the [meta-repo] tree

 The second feature is important to keep the [meta-repo] tree as small as possible while preserving the ability to archive all the Git information in 'meta-repo.git'.

 This was submitted upstream with no response.
+Given the rate of changes to the Ego tool, and the advantages of [gentoo/\_funtoo.kits] over it, this patch was retired starting in [v6.0].

 **Suckless dwm**